pephumin/pebinary.net/_clients/CA2.md

 category: new-survey
 tags: [create]
 icon: pencil-square-o
+question: "How do I add new questions to my new survey"
 ---

+### The answer

 Enter the text of your question (i.e. What is your favorite color?) in the question box.